jiahaozh/Y2Y-Project/README.md

 ## Jupyter notebook description:

+### WeatherData.ipynb:
-### WeatherData.ipynb: Web scraped Wether Data.
+Web scraped Wether Data.
+### Score_Calculation.ipynb:
-### Score_Calculation.ipynb: Calculated Vulnerability Score of each person.
+Calculated Vulnerability Score of each person.
+### Case_management.ipynb:
-### Case_management.ipynb: Obtained outcome(Job and Housing) of each person.
+Obtained outcome(Job and Housing) of each person.
-### Name in workshop.ipynb:Obtained name lists.
+### Name in workshop.ipynb:
+Obtained name lists.
 Obtained Work Participation, Action Participation and warning of each person and established the entire model.